kartikBainola/Task-management-app/README.md

 - **View**: Displays the UI and binds to the ViewModel for data updates.
 - **ViewModel**: Handles the business logic and communicates between the View and Model.

+## Theme

+The app's theme can automatically switch between **light** and **dark** modes based on the system preferences.
+This allows the user to experience a seamless visual experience that aligns with their device settings.

 ## Setup

 To get started with the development setup on your local machine, follow these steps: